Derived Hecke algebra and cohomology of arithmetic groups: The reciprocity law

+\begin{remark} \begin{itemize} \item[-] { A natural choice for the commuting subalgebra $\mathsf{S}$ in Proposition \ref{P853} is the $\Z_p$-algebra generated by the local underived Hecke algebras at all primes that are not good.
+However, the multiplicity one condition is only realistic when there is a {\em unique} tempered representation $\pi_{\infty}$ of $\mathbf{G}(\R)$ with nontrivial $(\mathfrak{g}, \mathrm{K})$-cohomology.
+If this uniqueness condition is satisfied, then we would likely expect the multiplicity one condition to be valid in the great majority of cases.

+Under the assumptions we are currently working (simply connected group, and working over $\Q$) only $\SL_{2n+1}$ has this property.
+However, this unicity of $\pi_{\infty}$ in fact applies whenever we work over a CM base field, or for $\PGL_n$ over $\Q$. \footnote{Note that, for $\PGL_n$ with $n$ even, one should enlarge $\mathsf{S}$ using the action of the component group of the archimedean maximal compact.} The analysis of \S \ref{Patching} -- \S \ref{reciprocity} would extend to those cases with only some notational changes. }

-{\em Remark:} The fact that we get an {\em integral} isomorphism of $\gHecke$ and $\wedge^* \Vinf$ is an artifact of our simplifying hypotheses.
+\item[-] That we get an {\em integral} isomorphism of $\gHecke$ and $\wedge^* \Vinf$, in the first statement of the Proposition, is an artifact of our simplifying hypotheses.
 We don't expect $\gHecke$ to be an integral exterior algebra in general, but corresponding statements should remain valid $\otimes \Q$.